 Sturdy Dinnerware

-We light to keep a small footprint, so buying paper plates is off the menu for us.
-In our RV, we use Corelle Dinnerware.
+I like to keep a small carbon footprint when possible, so buying paper plates is off the menu.
+In my RV, I use Corelle Dinnerware.
 It’s durable, doesn’t break or chip easily, is lightweight, looks good, and is easy to wash.
-For our glasses, we originally set out with plastic cups that looks like real glasses.
-Lately we’ve been moving over to using real glass, but only because we learned to effectively pack our dishes for safe travel.
+For my glasses, I originally set out with plastic cups that look like real glasses.
+Lately, I’ve just been using mason jars because they can double as storage or become canned goods for my pantry.

 In any case, I highly recommend that you avoid purchasing a 16 piece set.
 A good rule of thumb is to carry one plate, bowl, spoon, fork, etc for each person in your house (plus 2 guests).